 - NYC Kids RISE–Improve the user experience for families participating in the NYC Kids RISE Save for College Program.

-- CUNY Early Childhood Professional Development Institute—Strengthen the early childhood workforce and program quality by increasing number of uncertified early childhood teachers who receive training and support to obtain Pre-K certification
+- CUNY Early Childhood Professional Development Institute—Strengthen the early childhood workforce and program quality by increasing the number of early childhood teachers who receive training for Pre-K certification.

-- Room to Grow –Develop effective referral strategies for new Bronx location of a program that provides low-income families with infants with coaching, service referrals, and essential baby goods from just before the birth of their babies through age three.
+- Room to Grow –Develop effective referral strategies for a new Bronx location of a program that provides coaching, service referrals, and essential baby goods to low-income families with infants.

-If you work for a non-profit organization in NYC, join the Behavioral Design Center for a workshop on May 20, 2019: Behavioral Science for Practitioners: Communications Workshop
+If you work for a non-profit organization in NYC, join the Behavioral Design Center for a workshop on July 31st: Behavioral Science Principles for Practitioners session at FPWA.

-We’re accepting more requests for assistance from non-profits interested in applying behavioral insights to existing or new programs.
-If you work for a non-profit in NYC and have a problem you’d like to solve, you can find more information here.
+We’re accepting more requests for assistance from non-profits interested in applying behavioral insights to existing or new programs: you can find more information here.

 The Behavioral Design Center also offers weekly office hours to New York City non-profits interested in getting 1:1 applied behavioral science advice.
 Sign up for an office hour here.